 Moreover, your circuit’s wavelength depends on the material and frequency.
 And using PCB substances with greater DK values can run routing algorithms at lower frequencies.

-More importantly, using circuits with higher DK materials will create miniature PCBs that work for circuits that depend on wavelengths, like filters and antennas.
+More importantly, circuits with higher DK materials will create miniature PCBs that work for courses that depend on wavelengths, like filters and antennas.
 Additionally, Traditional materials for microwave PCBs are usually between 2 to 6 DK ranges.

 Hence, we identify materials above DK 6 ranges as high DK board materials.